 The film follows Noah reliving that first meeting between the two when he falls head over heels with the sweet Avery at a fancy dress Halloween party.
 The evening involves cute conversation in a piano bar and endearing photos in a booth.
 And the ultimate shared affection back at Avery’s (Alexandra Daddario from Can You Keep A Secret) apartment.

-Affection in the form of a hug that is (not what Noah had in mind).
+Affection in the form of a hug is not what Noah had in mind.
 Noah’s disappointment at his failed attempt at romance entwined with Avery’s sheer delight at making a new male buddy, makes us commiserate with him.
 Especially as we have already met the easy-on-the-eyes Ethan.

 Fast forward three years and Noah finds himself drinking the bar dry at Avery’s engagement party to the gorgeous Ethan.
-He is played by Robbie Amell from The Babysitter.
+He is played by Robbie Amell from The Babysitter and Upload.
 Of course it doesn’t end well for poor Noah.
 He soon pays the price the next day for his drinking-to-forget marathon.

 Next up comes Noah’s chance to try and rewrite history and change the course of his true love for Avery.
 From being a completely detached muppet, to the perfect white-collar worker trying to make something of his life, the guy is trying.
 Sadly, neither plan works.